mavlink/mavlink-devguide/en/services/gimbal_v2.md

 A *Gimbal Manager* should send out [GIMBAL_MANAGER_STATUS](#GIMBAL_MANAGER_STATUS) at a low regular rate (e.g. 5 Hz) to inform the ground station about its status.

-### Starting / configuring Gimbal Control
+### Starting / Configuring Gimbal Control

-It is possible for multiple components to want to control a gimbal at the same time: e.g. a ground station, a companion computer, or the autopilot running a mission.
+It is possible for multiple components to want to control a gimbal at the same time, e.g.: a ground station, a companion computer, or the autopilot running a mission.

 In order to start controlling a gimbal, a component first needs to send the [MAV_CMD_DO_GIMBAL_MANAGER_CONFIGURE](#MAV_CMD_DO_GIMBAL_MANAGER_CONFIGURE) command.
 This allows setting which MAVLink component (set by system ID and component ID) is in primary control and which one is in secondary control.
 The gimbal manager is to ignore any gimbal controls which come from MAVLink components that are not explicity set to "in control".
-This should prevent conflicts between various inputs as long as all components are trying to be fair when using the configure command.
-To be fair entails the following rules:
+This should prevent conflicts between various inputs as long as all components are fair/co-operative when using the configure command.

+To be co-operative entails the following rules:

-- Don't send configure command continuously but only once to initiate and once to stop control again.
+- Don't send the configure manager configure command continuously but only once to initiate and once to stop control again.
 - Check the [GIMBAL_MANAGER_STATUS](#GIMBAL_MANAGER_STATUS) about who is in control first and - if possible - warn user about planned action.
-E.g. if currently the autopilot is in control of the gimbal as part of a mission, the ground station should ask the user first using a pop-up if they really want to take over manual control.
+For example, if the autopilot is in control of the gimbal as part of a mission, the ground station should ask the user first (i.e. via a pop-up) if they really want to take over manual control.
 - Don't forget to release control when an action/task is finished and set the sysid/compid to 0.

 > **Note** It is possible to assign control to another component too, not just to itself.
-E.g. a smart shot running on a companion computer can set itself to be in primary control but assign a ground station for secondary control to e.g. nudge during the smart shot.
+  For example, a smart shot running on a companion computer can set itself to be in primary control but assign a ground station for secondary control to e.g. nudge during the smart shot.

 > **Note** The implementation of how primary and secondary control are combined or mixed is not defined by the protocol but up to the implementation.
   This allows flexibility for different use cases.

-#### Manually Controlling a Gimbal using MAVLink
+#### Manual Gimbal Control using MAVLink

 A ground station can manually control a gimbal by sending [GIMBAL_MANAGER_SET_MANUAL_CONTROL](#GIMBAL_MANAGER_SET_MANUAL_CONTROL).
-This allows controlling the gimbal with either angles, or angular rates, however at the normalized unit -1..1.
-The gimbal device is responsible to translate the input based on angle, speed, and "smoothness" settings.
+This allows controlling the gimbal with either angles, or angular rates, using a normalized unit (-1..1).
+The gimbal device is responsible for translating the input based on angle, speed, and "smoothness" settings.

 This input can additionally be scaled by the gimbal manager depending on its state.
-E.g. if the gimbal manager is on a camera and knows the current zoom level / focal length of the camera, it can scale the angular rate down to support smooth paning and tilting.
+For example, if the gimbal manager is on a camera and knows the current zoom level / focal length of the camera, it can scale the angular rate down to support smooth paning and tilting.

-#### Controlling Angle and or Angular Rate of Gimbal using MAVLink
+#### Controlling Gimbal Angle and/or Angular Rate using MAVLink

 A ground station, companion computer, or other MAVLink component can set the gimbal angle and/or angular rates using the messages [GIMBAL_MANAGER_SET_ATTITUDE](#GIMBAL_MANAGER_SET_ATTITUDE) or [GIMBAL_MANAGER_SET_TILTPAN](#GIMBAL_MANAGER_SET_TILTPAN).